aydncnar/vanilla-data-binder/README.md

 # Welcome to Vanilla Data Binder

-Sometimes you have too many variables.
-And if the variables will show on different places, this process can  so complex sometimes.
+If variables will show on different places, this process can so complex.
 You must select dom objects and change their property.
 And when dom object's property change, you must listen dom events and change your variables by this events.

 Two way data binding is a method to make eaiser this process.
-You can use  "2 way data binding" on basic level with this package.
+You can use "2 way data binding" on basic level with this package

 Only **1,36 KB**